PX4/PX4-user_guide/en/complete_vehicles/px4_vision_kit.md

   - 1x Structure Core depth camera
   - 1x *UP Core* computer (with Ubuntu and PX4 avoidance)
     - Atom CPU
-    - `UART0`: FTDI UART connected to flight controller
+    - FTDI UART connected to flight controller
-    - `USB3`: USB2 port connected to depth camera
-    - `USB1`: USB2 A port for booting PX4 avoidance environment
+    - `USB1`: USB3 A port used for booting PX4 avoidance environment from a USB2 stick (connecting a USB3 peripheral may jam GPS).
     - `USB2`: USB2 port on a JST-GH connector.
       Can be used for second camera, LTE, etc. (or keyboard/mouse during development).
-    - `?`: USB3 A port (connecting this may jam GPS)
+    - `USB3`: USB2 JST-GH port connected to depth camera
     - `HDMI`: HDMI out
     - SD card slot
-    - WiFi attached to external antenna #1
+    - WiFi (attached to external antenna #1).
+      Allows computer to access home WiFi network for Internet access/updates.
-  - ESP8266 connected to flight controller, attached to external WiFi antenna #2
+  - ESP8266 connected to flight controller (attached to external antenna #2).
+    Enables wireless connection to the ground station.
 - A USB2.0 stick with pre-flashed software that bundles:
   - Ubuntu 18.04 LTS
   - ROS Melodic